Bartle taxonomy of player types: Single-player appeal to the Socializer

 Since their objective is not so much to win or explore as it is to be social, there are few games that the Socializer enjoy based on their merits.
 Instead, they play some of the more popular games so that they can use the multi-player features.
 However, there are some games designed with their play style in mind, which socializers may in particular enjoy.
 Games of the earliest video game generations seldom have longer dialogue trees, but 2000s games that offer significant player-NPC relationship interaction and development include the titles Fable, Mass Effect, and Knights of the Old Republic.

 With the advent of the World Wide Web, gamers' association has partially moved online.
 Socializers are especially keen at sharing their gaming experiences on forums and social media.
 For instance, the procedurally generated game Dwarf Fortress, has a tight-knit community due to the game's unforgiving nature, unique scenarios and perplexing mechanics.

 Video game streamers who interact with their audience are often socializers.
 One former popular form of gaming video is the Let's Play format, which has largely been replaced by live streaming on platforms such as Twitch and YouTube.

 Multi-player appeal to the Socializer

 The online environment is very appealing to the Socializer, as it provides near limitless potential for new relationships.
 They take full advantage of the ability to join guilds or kinships in many online games.

 Killers

 Single-player appeal to the Killer

-Killers are, more than other player types, motivated by powergaming and eclipsing others.
-They want to achieve first rank on the high score board or beat another speedrunners time record.
+Killers, well-suited as "Clubs" (♣), are, more than other player types, motivated by powergaming and eclipsing others.
+They want to achieve first rank on the high score board or beat another speedrunner's time record.